Klaim/cpp-proposals/dxxxx-generalized-unpacking.rst

 Background
 ==========

 There is an increasing push in C++ to add interoperability between values and value sequences, exemplified by the recent addition of "structured binding", :cpp:`std::apply`, and :cpp:`std::make_from_tuple` in C++17, and by proposals such as P0327_ that work toward expanding and clarifying the concept of value sequences (using the term "product type") and P0341_ which proposes certain mechanisms for using product types.
-Similar features have long been present in other languages, with Python frequently held up as a representative example.
+Similar features have long been present in other languages, with Python frequently held up as a representative example (see also `PEP 0448`_).
 While we feel that these represent steps in the right direction, there remain problems to be solved.

 Rationale